balajimathu/beer-order-service/README.md

 # beer-order-service
+feature/validationAndUnitTest

-Pre-requisite to run this application
+pre-requisite to run this application
 Please install and run postgres in your local and have an scheman beer_service Please update the credentials in application.properties